The Absent-Minded Professor: Sequels

 MacMurray, Olson, Reid, and Kirk reprised their roles in Son of Flubber, a sequel released less than two years later in 1963.
 Hewitt also returns (now as District Attorney), as well as the two Wynns (Keenan reprising his Alonzo P. Hawk role).

 Wynn appeared in Herbie Rides Again (1974), the second film in Disney's Love Bug franchise, playing Alonzo A. Hawk rather than Alonzo P. Hawk.
 As the name is slightly changed, it is unclear whether the two series are meant to share a precise universe, but the Alonzo Hawk character is still a comic villain with the same modus operandi.

-In 1988, the Disney Channel produced a film with the same name, which was not a remake in as much a spiritual sequel.
+In 1988, the Disney Channel produced a film with the same name, which was not a remake, but a legacy sequel.
 The film takes place again at Medfield College, where Professor Brainard is now deceased and his work has been lost to the ages.
-Brainard's successor as the chemistry teacher is Professor Henry Crawford, played by Harry Anderson and his girlfriend is Ellen Whitney, played by Mary Page Keller, who is the English teacher.
+Brainard's successor as the chemistry teacher is Professor Henry Crawford, played by Harry Anderson, and his girlfriend is Ellen Whitney, played by Mary Page Keller, who is the English teacher.
 Professor Crawford has much of the same absent-minded attitude as Brainard, although he invented a computer program named "Albert", an avatar of Albert Einstein, to help him stay on top of his responsibilities and remember appointments.
-Through happenstance, Crawford rediscovers the formula for flubber.
-Albert warns that flubber will react to dihydrogen monoxide, then accesses Brainard's files and recommends Henry recreate the famous flying Model T. One scene that was a tribute to the original film was Henry's use of the flying car to fly atop the car of a rival suitor for Ellen, then bumping his roof.
+Through happenstance, Crawford rediscovers the formula for Flubber.
+Albert warns that Flubber will react to dihydrogen monoxide, then accesses Brainard's files and recommends Henry recreate the famous flying Model T. One scene that was a tribute to the original film was Henry's use of the flying car to fly atop the car of a rival suitor for Ellen, then bumping his roof.

-In 1989, The Absent-Minded Professor: Trading Places, was made where Henry has now married Ellen, and was offered a job by his college friend (played by Ed Begley Jr.), at a defense firm.
+In 1989, The Absent-Minded Professor: Trading Places was made, where Henry has now married Ellen and was offered a job by his college friend (played by Ed Begley Jr.) at a defense firm.
 Henry realizes a sinister purpose and must work with his friend to thwart it.
-It is also shown that Henry did further experiments on flubber: should it be baked in a kiln for 24 hours, it would solidify and become impervious to liquids, and christens this upgrade "flass" (flying glass).
+It is also shown that Henry did further experiments on Flubber and found that should it be baked in a kiln for 24 hours, it would solidify and become impervious to liquids, and christens this upgrade "Flass" (flying glass).